osquery/osquery/docs/wiki/development/osquery-sdk.md

-The osquery "public API" or SDK is the set of osquery headers and a subset of the source "cpp" files implementing what we call osquery "core".
-The core code can be thought of as the framework, it's almost everything except for the SQLite code and most table implementations.
+The osquery "public API" or SDK is the set of osquery headers and a subset of the source "cpp" files implementing what we call osquery **core**.
+The core code can be thought of as the framework or platform, it is everything except for the SQLite code and most table implementations.
 The public headers can be found in [osquery/include/osquery/](https://github.com/facebook/osquery/tree/master/include/osquery).

-osquery is organized into a "core", "additional", and "testing" during a default build from source.
-We call the set of public headers implementing "core" the 'osquery SDK'.
+osquery is organized into a **core**, **additional**, and **testing** during a default build from source.
+We call the set of public headers implementing **core** the 'osquery SDK'.
 This SDK can be used to build osquery outside of our CMake build system with a minimum set of dependencies.
 This organization better isolates OS API dependencies from development tools and libraries and provides a logical separation between code needed for extensions and module compiling.

-The public API and SDK headers are documented via doxygen.
-To generate web-based documentation, you'll need to install doxygen, run `make docs` from the repository root, and open "./build/docs/html/index.html".
+The public API and SDK headers are documented via **doxygen**.
+To generate web-based documentation, you will need to install doxygen, run `make docs` from the repository root, then open *./build/docs/html/index.html*.

 ## Extensions

-Extensions are separate processes built using osquery "core" designed to register one or more plugins.
+Extensions are separate processes built using osquery **core** designed to register one or more plugins.
 An extension may be compiled and linked using an external build system, against proprietary code, and will be version-compatible with our publicly-built binary packages on [https://osquery.io/downloads](https://osquery.io/downloads).

-osquery extensions should statically link the "core" code and use the `<osquery/sdk.h>` helper include file.
+osquery extensions should statically link the **core** code and use the `<osquery/sdk.h>` helper include file.
 Let's walk through a basic example extension (source for [example_extension.cpp](https://github.com/facebook/osquery/blob/master/osquery/examples/example_extension.cpp)):

 ```cpp
 // Note 1: Include the sdk.h helper.